All examples found in games with physical equipment, played generally on top of a table but occasionally on the floor, are here!

 - Which is actually a very useful description showing that low skill in a given area may include not only lack of aptitude but also limited, short-incomplete or even false perceptions.
 In the case quoted, the skill of providing tactical support is limited to knowledge of Gatling Good and More Dakka tropes.

-- The 4th Edition Dungeons & Dragons Monster Manual has an infamously hilarious example where it requires a DC20 Knowledge (nature) check to learn that bears attack with their claws.
-Memetic Mutation has extended similar gems of wisdom to fire (DC15: Fire is hot), water (DC25: When immersed in water, organisms with lungs cannot breathe) and bees (DC20: BEEEEEEEEEEEEEEEEEEEEEEEEEEEEEES).
+- The 4th Edition Dungeons & Dragons Monster Manual has an example where it requires a DC20 Knowledge (nature) check to learn that bears attack with their claws.
+This became subject to Memetic Mutation among players.

-- The card Duh from the Magic The Gathering joke set Unhinged invokes this trope.
+- The card Duh from the joke set Unhinged invokes this trope.
 (Reminder text is any italicized text in parentheses that explains rules you already know.)

 - The Star Wreck RPG has "State the Obvious" as a special ability.
 Most of the time it isn't very helpful but if the rest of the group Failed a Spot Check it provides a huge bonus.
 Given that this is "Paranoia: THE SPACE OPERA" this translates to a 25% chance.